Sandal Makko Incense

 We’ll gladly exchange unworn, unwashed, or defective merchandise with original tags attached.
 Mail it back to us within 21 days of your order date and the cost of your order will be applied onto a September gift card.

 Please note: we do not issue refunds.
-All SWIM and SALE ITEMS are FINAL SALE.
+SALE ITEMS are FINAL SALE.